+From one of the most prominent karate families around, Unlimited offer a variety of martial-arts teachings to suit every student’s needs, from short courses to the traditional.
+We want to welcome you into our family of healthier happier martial-artists.
 Today you gave the first step in your quest for Karate-Do (Karate Way) mastery – a lengthy, but immensely rewarding journey that will culminate the achievement of black belt.
 The black belt is a symbol of strength, compassion and true dedication to Karate-Do.
 True martial artists look upon the SHO-DAN (First level) black belt as a beginning, not an end; it heralds the student’s birth as a karate-ka.
 Karate demands constant effort and self-discipline.
 It is easy to give in and “let one’s water run cold”.
 The Late Master Gichin Funakoshi said, “Karate is like boiling water; if you let it stand to long it will cool down.”

 I became a student of Heidelberg JKA Karate Club at the age of 7, Where my father also my Sensei, Dries La Grange took me under his wing.
 From the age of 19 I had the great privilege of training under Sensei Keith Geyer a world renown instructor and coach for the national team.
-The fundamentals my father tought me and technique of Sensei Keith was, and always will be, the core objective of my own karate training.
+The fundamentals my father taught me and technique of Sensei Keith was, and always will be, the core objective of my own karate training.
 At competition level I was lucky to have won many championship titles over the years in both kata (forms), and kumite (fighting).
 Although competition success was never my aim in training, as I was always taught that tournaments were just for fun.
 My goals have always been focused on Karate-Do, as a discipline, and as an educative means of humanisation.
 In addition to my own karate practice, I’ve sculpted many technically excellent students over the years due to their unwavering perseverance.
 Above & beyond training, I am in deep gratitude for the wonderful friendships I have made worldwide, as an instructor, and as an ongoing student of karate.
 Overall, Karate has been my way of life, and is something I live everyday.

-” Karate is not just a Sport!
-It is a Way Of Life”
+” Karate is a Way Of Life”

 “The ultimate aim of the art of Karate lies not in victory or defeat, but in the perfection of the character of its participants”